The BIG IDEA

 Allow the group to discuss.
 It’s important to wrestle with these questions because they make a difference in how we respond to Jesus.
 That in turn affects whether we have eternal life, forgiveness of sins, and the abundant life he offers us.

 Allow the group to discuss.
 Believing that an intelligent God created the universe and the smallest parts of us can lead to worshiping that God and a sense of peace that the same goodness that created the universe watches over us.
-Believing that no god was involved in that can lead to feeling like you have no purpose: if there is no purpose or design to what’s in the video, there may be no purpose in my life.
+Believing that no god was involved in that can lead to feeling like you have no purpose.
+NOTE TO LEADERS: This study is not designed to bring students to a Chrisitan worldview so don’t try to take the discussion there.
+Next week will be about the Christian worldview.
+This week is just introducing what a worldview is and the questions a worldview answers.

-*6. WHAT ARE PEOPLE LIKE? – Split into two groups.
-One group should be ready to defend the belief that some see people as more good than bad.
+Activity: Split into two groups.
+One group should be ready to defend the belief that people are more good than bad.
 The other group should be ready to defend the belief that people are more bad than good.
-How does the way you see people affect how you see yourself, others, and the world?
-How would each group of people make sense of this scene (see the idea box) from Lord of the Rings?
+Give the groups 1 minute to prepare and 1 minute each to defend their side.

 Allow the group to discuss.
 Finding spiritual truth from a “holy book” like the Bible or the Quran gives guidance from outside yourself.
 The trick is making sure that guidance is reliable (Click here for a great resource on the Bible’s reliability).
 Believing “the answers are all inside of me” can feel freeing because a person is not submitting to outside guidance.
 But it can also be limiting because any individual only has so many answers in response to life’s challenges.

-*8. WHO IS JESUS? – How does your view of who Jesus is affect the way you live?
+*8. How does your view of Jesus affect the way you live?

 Allow the group to discuss.
 Those who believe he is God tend to worship him and follow him unconditionally.
 Those who see him as a prophet or teacher may respect him but not make him the ultimate authority in their lives.
 Those who see him as a mere man or a myth may disregard him.